 For the MScTAPM we have received strong engagement from our EAB around both industry mentoring for students and providing research projects for students.

 We have also received significant engagement and support from Takeda Ireland, with their general manager, Mr. Shane Ryan delivering a keynote at our BScATT launch event in October 2022.
 In addition, we have engaged with the IDA who are extremely interested in sharing details of our programmes with their clients.
 The BScATT programme director also attended an IDA skills event on the 19th of Oct 2022.

 Of particular note has been the level of interest and enthusiasm from enterprise partners to contribute and participate in teaching activities within both the MScTAPM and BScATT programmes.
 This brings an opportunity to provide an ‘industry’ perspective and perspective on specialised areas for the ATT programme, as well as the opportunity to increase brand awareness for the companies.

 Pictured from left:

-Back: Dr Sean Ryan, General Manager, TAKEDA; Prof Tracy Robson, Head of School; Dr Ben Ryan, Director of BScATTATT programme
+Back: Mr Shane Ryan, General Manager, TAKEDA; Prof Tracy Robson, Head of School; Dr Ben Ryan, Director of BScATTATT programme